PhaseChange Materials: The 2026 Breakthrough in Home Insulation

 🏛️ 4.
 The Installation Dilemma: Retrofit vs. New Build

-But here's the problem: Installation is currently a specialized skill.
+The catch is: Installation is currently a specialized skill.

 - The Challenge: You can't just "Blow-In" PCMs like cellulose.
 It requires a specific "Thermal Map" of the home to place the materials where they will be most effective (typically South and West facing walls).